abhi00999/cryptoworld/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+Layout is a component from ant design, not a self closing component, it basically lays everything down colon means that coinId will be dynamic
+Switch component is from react-router-dom, it allows us to have multiple routes

+In ant design total span is 24 so span of 12 means it will cover half of screen Statistics is self closing component, and we can pass two different things here we are passing title and value(realtime)
+ We are using dynamic values using millify function

+xs means extra small devices, sm means small devices and lg means large devices also 24 means full width so on mobile devices the card will occupy full width on tabs there will be two cards and on large devices there will be 4 such cards

-Cryptocurrency Web Application
+Cryptocurrency Web Application:
-Built a Cryptocurrency React application containing indepth data about all crypto currencies, markets and popular crypto news.
+Built a Cryptocurrency React application containing in-depth data about cryptocurrencies, markets, and popular crypto news.
 Used React for frontend, Redux Toolkit to create Actions and Reducers, Hooks for state management.
 Used DOM manipulation, making API calls & parsing JSON data to display page contents.
 Used Ant design to make the User Interface of the application.
 Used Coinranking API to display the Real-time cryptocurrency price and market data.
 Used Bing News Search API to search and display news about any cryptocurrency.
-Used Chartjs to display the market trend of the Cryptocurrency for different time periods.
+Used Chartjs to display the market trend of Cryptocurrency for different time duration.

 Exposure- React, Ant Design, Rapid API, Redux Toolkit, Chartjs